Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama Betting Records & Stats

-- In 22 games this season, Alabama and its opponents have scored more than 143.5 combined points.
+- Alabama's 32 games this season have gone over this contest's total of 142.5 points 23 times.

-- Alabama has an average point total of 151.3 in its contests this year, 7.8 more points than this matchup's over/under.
+- The average total in Alabama's games this year is 151.3, 8.8 more than this matchup's over/under.

 - The Crimson Tide's ATS record is 20-12-0 this season.